Murder–suicide

-Many spree killings have ended in suicide, such as in many school shootings.
-Some cases of religiously-motivated suicides may also involve murder.
+Many perpetrators of spree killings, such as mass shootings and school shootings, either end their own lives afterwards, or intend to be killed by police.
+Some cases of religiously motivated mass suicides have also involved murder.
 All categorization amounts to forming somewhat arbitrary distinctions where relating to intention in the case of psychosis, where the intention(s) is/are more likely than not to be irrational.
 Ascertaining the legal intention (mens rea) is inapplicable to cases properly categorized as insanity.